sQu4rks/crowsfoot/README.md

 # crowsfoot

+This is a fork with my modifications of @porterjamesj's awesome pelican theme.
+I

+* Increased the font size and spacing between lines
+* Added justified text and hyphens

+The rest is the same as in the original theme.

 A theme for the [Pelican](http://getpelican.com) static site generator.
 Looks good, puts words on the internet, doesn't do anything fancy.